DatAasee Architecture Documentation

 - … cleans, normalizes, and provides metadata.

-- … facilitates exports of data/metadata bundles to external repositories.
+- … facilitates exports of metadata.

 - … integrates with other services and processes.

-- The database is the core component (included)
+- The database is the core component.

-- All external and internal communication via HTTP
+- All external and internal communication via HTTP.

-- Exports to services are triggered externally (through the API)
+- Exports to services are requested externally.

 1.2 Quality Goals